 4.21 These guidelines set out the specific framework and parameters affecting the preparation of a group assessment and should be treated as being additional to the preceding guidelines.
 The PRA recognises that for groups the prospect of producing a group ORSA as well as solo assessments for the individual subsidiaries may represent a significant addition to current approaches.
-While some groups do operate centralised risk management, this is unlikely to be sufficient, in itself, to meet the conditions of an ORSA as a risk and capital management vehicle when Solvency II applies.
+Whilst some groups do operate centralised risk management, this is unlikely to be sufficient, in itself, to meet the conditions of an ORSA as a risk and capital management vehicle when Solvency II applies.
 Moreover, the extent to which the group assessment should involve non-EEA entities operating under different risk and solvency standards adds further complexity to the task.

-4.22 In view of the potential scope and impact of group assessments, the PRA strongly encourages those group undertakings concerned to make early contact with supervisors to identify the responsible entity for the group assessment and explain how they intend to plan and resource such exercises in order to make progress towards full compliance when Solvency II is implemented.
+4.22 In view of the potential scope and impact of group assessments, the PRA strongly encourages those group undertakings concerned to make early contact with supervisors as to how they intend to plan and resource such exercises in order to make progress over the interim period to be in a position of full compliance when Solvency II is implemented.